WeiHao97/pytorch_sparse/README.md

 Pytorch optimized on sparse video
 --------------------------------------------------------------------------------

-During inference on sparse videos/images, where most pixels of the target have the value zero, many resulting values after the Conv2d() layer will be zeros no matter what weight does a Conv2d filter hold.
+During inference on sparse videos/images, where most pixels of the target have the value zero, many resulting values after the Conv2d() layer will be zeros no matter what weights does a Conv2d filter hold.
 In the original pytorch package, such redandunt operations are not being taken care of which leads to a longer inference time.
-The repository made some changes to the existed pytorch package for better performance in case of row-wise sparse images/videos without adding any possible error and not much overhead by providing a sparsity check towards the target.
+This repository made some changes to the existed pytorch package for better performance in case of row-wise sparse images/videos without adding any possible error and not much overhead by providing a sparsity check towards the target.
 The inference time is cut off by 50% when the code is used in the example provided below.

 ## Installation